 EDAD 7110.
 SCHOOL DISTRICT ADMINISTRATION.
-(3) This course focuses on readings, discussion and problem solving in areas of school administration that primarily concern the board of education, the superintendent of schools, and the central office.
+(3) This course focuses on readings, discussion and problem solving in areas of school administration that primarily concern the board of education, the superintendent of schools, and the central office

 EDAD 7120.
 ADVANCED METHODS OF RESEARCH.
 (3) A course designed to teach methods of educational research.
+Prerequisites: EDAD 6000 and 7010 for PK-12; to be taken in second semester with EDAD 7180 and EDAD 7440 for higher education concentration.